7-Day Trip Cost Example: How Much Does a Week-Long Vacation Really Cost?

 2. Pick a daily budget per person that feels realistic.

-4. Adjust the numbers until the total feels right for your situation.
+4. Tweak the sliders until the estimate feels right for your trip.

 Once you have a rough total, you can start comparing actual flights, hotels, and insurance to stay within your budget.